nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces/implement-the-news-document.md

 *   Create the News document type,
 *   Create the content template with News Folder,
-*   Add a button dedicated to news creation.
+*   Add a button dedicated to News creation.

 {{#> callout type='info' }}

-For this section, it is recommended to take a look at the how-tos for a step-by-step approach:
+For this section, it is recommended to take a look at the following guides for a step-by-step approach:

 *   [How to define a document type]({{page page='how-to-define-a-document-type'}})
 *   [Use Content Automation]({{page page='how-to-define-a-new-content-view'}})